LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 <a href="https://www.nexusmods.com/stardewvalley/users/104804993?tab=user+files">nicole / beyondrecovery</a>, for help with figuring out the "walking off screen while fading out" effect, encouragement, wording help, and being a beta tester

-<a href="https://www.nexusmods.com/stardewvalley/users/69153238?tab=user+files">shekurika</a>, for help with figuring out Clint's hammering animation
+<a href="https://www.nexusmods.com/stardewvalley/users/69153238?tab=user+files">shekurika</a>, for help with figuring out Clint's hammering animation and fades

 <a href="https://www.nexusmods.com/stardewvalley/users/7439530?tab=user+files">ZoeDoll</a>, for being a beta tester